anebz/cloud/Accreditations/aws_solutions_associate.md

 > Redshift

 Cloud data warehouse, it allows SQL and BI tools.
 You can run complex analytic queries against TB or PT of structured/semi-structured data.

+Redshift automatically and continuously backs up your data to S3.
+It can asynchronously replicate your snapshots to S3 in another region for disaster recovery.

 ## 7. Messaging